 About

-In January 2017, Senator Elizabeth Warren read Matt’s Boston Globe op-ed “Trump Rejects the Muslims Who Helped Us” on the U.S. Senate Floor, and his work in March 2022 helping train a civilian defense force in Lviv, Ukraine, was featured on CNN’s Anderson Cooper 360.
-Among other media, he’s appeared on CBS News Sunday Morning and NPR’s The Diane Rehm Show, and he was interviewed at the 92nd Street Y in Manhattan by retired general David H. Petraeus.
-Matt is the recipient of a Bread Loaf Writers’ Conference Fellowship, a Sewanee Writers’ Conference Fellowship, and was recently selected as the 2022 Hemingway-Pfeiffer Museum Writer-in-Residence.
+Among other media, he’s appeared on CBS News Sunday Morning, CNN’s Anderson Cooper 360 and NPR’s The Diane Rehm Show, and he was interviewed at the 92nd Street Y in Manhattan by retired general David H. Petraeus.
+Matt is the recipient of a Tulsa Artist Fellowship, a Bread Loaf Writers’ Conference Fellowship, a Sewanee Writers’ Conference Fellowship, and was selected as the 2022 Hemingway-Pfeiffer Museum Writer-in-Residence.